AleksanderMako/game-of-three/docs/api.md

 ```
 1. Search the database for an open game
 2. If there are no open games make a new game record and generate an ID for the user
-    1. Return an object that contains the new user ID and the game ID
+    * Return an object that contains the new user ID and the game ID
-3.
+3. If there is an open game
+    1. generate the ID for the user
+    2. update the game record with the new ID
+    3. return an object that has the user ID, GameID and the current number stored in the database
 ```